charliegrinsted/android/README.md

+# Android
-# Android app for connecting to the API provided by gameplan
+App for connecting to the API provided by gameplan